-Whether you’ve just decided to become a seller on Amazon, or you’re still considering becoming an Amazon seller, it’s essential to understand the requirements, policies, and rules you’ll be required to follow when signing up for an account.
+Whether you’re a new or experienced Amazon Seller, it’s essential to understand the fees you’ll pay on the eCommerce platform.
 Even if you have experience selling on another platform, selling on Amazon is an entirely different ballpark.

-The idea behind the seller repay fee is to cover any unpaid charges from the past.
-For example, if you pulled money out from your account but didn’t wait to pay off the service and fee charges, Amazon will bill your card for the remaining balance.
+The idea behind the seller’s repay fee is to cover any unpaid charges from the past.
+For example, if you withdraw from your account but didn’t pay fees first, Amazon will bill you for the balance.
 This charge will show on your credit card statement as a “seller repayment” fee.

-If you want to understand how Amazon seller repay fees work, along with the other expenses you’ll incur as an Amazon seller, continue reading this article to learn everything you need to know.
+To understand how Amazon seller repays fees work, along with other expenses you’ll incur as an Amazon seller, continue reading.

-Let’s say that you’ve already emptied out your Amazon account to your bank account and have left nothing in your account balance.
-Amazon will still need to take those charges out of your account and will charge the card on file instead if there is a zero account balance.
+Let’s say you’ve already withdrawn funds from your Amazon account to your bank account and have a $0 account balance.
+In this event, Amazon must collect fee balances by charging your card on file if there is a zero account balance.

 The situation above is one example of the type of situation that may occur with your Amazon seller account.
-It’s essential to stay on top of your Amazon seller account to understand what you’re paying for and the fees that are adding up.
-If you’re not aware of your finances or the fees, you might find yourself with an Amazon Seller repay charge on your account.
+Thus, it’s essential to stay on top of your Amazon seller account to understand which fees add up.
+If you’re not aware of your expenses, you might find yourself with an Amazon Seller repay charge on your account.

 Amazon Seller Fees You May Incur